Kayaks For Tall People

 Dive or spearfish in an ocean environment, and you'll deal with waves ranging from a light chop to medium size.
 X-13s excel in conditions like these.
 Despite choppy or windy conditions, the X-13 paddles are straight and true.

 The Malibu X-13 kayak has a couple of final points to mention.
 Several compartments on this kayak are watertight; their revolutionary Gator Hatch is the front compartment.

 Taking its shape from a gator's head, the Gator Hatch has a triangular shape.
 Essentially, it is a storage unit stacked upon one another.
 Under the bungee net, you can store things under the top layer of the kayak.
 On top of that layer lies a middle layer.
 The middle layer provides space for additional gear, and the hull below allows for even more storage.

 You can leave the middle layer entirely and store stuff in the hull.
 Malibu X-13 has a flip-up seat on the top layer of the gator hatch, so you don't have to remove the entire hatch to access the compartment.
 That's pretty neat!

 Is that a flip-up seat I just mentioned?
 Of course, it is.
 Gator Hatches have molded seats at the top where a child can sit.
 It is entirely possible to take your little ones fishing with you.
 In addition, this kayak keeps you dry and stable to do so with peace of mind.

 One user especially appreciated this feature.
 He said,

 This is NOT the best kayak on this list.
-However, this is a good starter kayak suitable for big guys and girls, especially those just starting.
+However, this starter kayak is suitable for big guys and girls, especially those just starting.

 The main reason I include this kayak in this list is its affordability.
 It is, therefore, appealing.
 Because it wasn't expensive, many people can overlook its flaws.